blynkkk/blynkkk.github.io/mobile/email.md

 - Only 1 email per 15 seconds is allowed;
 - In case you are using gmail you are limited with 500 mails per day (by google).
 Other providers may have similar limitations, so please be careful;
+- User is limited with 100 messages per day;

 ### Unicode in email